bshlgrs/consciousness/version-for-report/report.md

         - WF is the ExperienceFact which describes A having an experience E, in which case the experience of this fact is E.
     - This is described in the code by having a function `experience_of` from an Agent and WorldFact to either a Quale or nothing.
 - In the world state WS, agent A has an illusion of a WorldFact WF if both of the following are true:
     - The fact WF is not actually present in WS.
 (Gettier-style situations aside, you're not having an illusion of something if it's really there.)
     -  If experience_of(A, WF) is a quale Q, then WS contains the ExperienceFact corresponding to A experiencing Q.
         - This means that for Jeff to be having an illusion of the world being red, Jeff must be experiencing red.

 The result of this is that the agent thinks that it's concievable that one might have an illusion of the world being a particular color, and it's concievable that one might have an illusion of *someone else* seeing a particular color, but it's not logically possible to have an illusion of your own conscious experience.

-## Obstacles
+## Limitations to this approach

 There are a bunch of things that it would be nice if my agent could reason about, but which I think are very hard or impossible to express with Z3, the theorem prover I’m using, and I don’t know if they’re possible with any currently available theorem prover.